4x5 RB Auto Graflex

 Argenteri, L. 2003.
 Tina Modotti: Between Art and Revolution.
 New Haven: Yale University Press.

 One of the full-page plates following p.
-142 is a 1924 photograph of Tina Modotti and Miguel Covarrubias by Edward Weston.
-Modotti holds a Graflex which looks like the same model as mine but in a smaller format: 3 1/4 x 4 1/4 per Weston’s description in his Daybooks I: Mexico (Weston 1981 p.
-84, an entry from 1924).
+142 is a photograph of Tina Modotti and Miguel Covarrubias taken c.
+1924 by Edward Weston.
+Modotti holds a Graflex, the same model as mine.
+My guess is it’s the 3 1/4 x 4 1/4 that Weston describes in a 1924 entry in his Daybooks I: Mexico (Weston 1990, p.
+84).

 Gustavson, T. 2011.
 500 Cameras: 170 Years of Photographic Innovation.
 New York: Fall River Press.